 Also don’t get hung up on the format.
 Email is still great for communicating in a corporate setting, especially since the HTML format allows you to augment with pictures, charts and videos easily.
-However, you need to ensure your email is mobile friendly — plus, you need to meet employees in the systems they use.
-Start learning to use chat, text, Facetime, Skype and Slack.
+However, you need to ensure your email is mobile friendly.
+Just make sure you meet employees in the systems they use.
+Start learning to use chat, text, Facetime, Skype, Structural and Slack.
 Repeating your email note in Slack, for example, will go a long way for making employees feel connected, and they’ll love that you’re using their tools!
-Or better yet, use a tool like Structural that all of your employees engage with regularly.

 4. Common causes align, inspire and motivate.

 We all want to feel like we’re part of something bigger than ourselves.
 A commonly overheard phrase in business group dynamics is “we all want to be in the boat, rowing in the same direction.”
-I think this is the best metaphor there is.
+It's a particularly astute metaphor.
 Daniel James Brown’s book, “The Boys in the Boat” was a true story of the United States Rowing team that defeated Germany in the 1936 Olympics, by doing just that — rowing in the same direction more effectively than perhaps any team, ever.

 The book’s jacket outlines the challenge; “It was an unlikely quest from the start — a team composed of the sons of loggers, shipyard workers, and farmers…” So, alignment, inspiration, motivation and their singular goal of winning was the only thing that held this ragtag crew together.

 The coxswain is the rowing team most similar to the CEO.
 The coxswain is responsible for steering the boat, and coordinating the power and rhythm of the rowers.
 Have you ever watched how a coxswain does this?
-They sit at the front of the boat and call each stroke for the team.
+They sit in the back of the boat, eyes forward, calling out the strokes for the team.
 They ensure each is timed to perfection.
 Without the coxswain, the rowers might all go at their own pace, or worse yet veer off course.
 Such is it with the CEO and communication.